daveclinton/smallfeature/Contributing.md

 - the provision of feedback via issues
 - the submission of content via pull requests

-To initiate a contribution, I recommend that you start from the corresponding documentation page on the SAP Help Portal, and use the appropriate links in the menu bar. <!--INSERT LINK-->
+To initiate a contribution, I recommend that you submit an issue or a Pull Request.<!--INSERT LINK-->

 Please ensure you read and follow the [Contribution Guidelines](), before submitting your first contribution. <!--INSERT LINK-->